NaviServer Programmable Web Server

 }

 To use HTTP or HTTPS in backend connections, ensure the appropriate drivers (nssock for HTTP, nsssl for HTTPS) are loaded.
-If you wish to disable a particular listening port (e.g., HTTPS) while still using HTTPS for backend requests, configure it to listen on port 0:
+Loading the network drivers entails listening on a port.
+If you wish to disable a particular listening port (e.g., HTTPS) while still using HTTPS for backend requests, configure the network driverf to listen on port 0:

 ns_section ns/modules {